spiral/docs/basics/quick-start.md

 Activate the `Spiral\DataGrid\Bootloader\GridBootloader` in your application.

-To use data grids we have to specify our data schema first, create `App\View\PostGrid` class:
+To use data grids, we have to specify our data schema first, create `App\View\PostGrid` class:

 ```php
 namespace App\View;